PiwikPRO/PPMS-PublicDocs/README.md

 # PPMS-PublicDocs

+> [!WARNING]
+> This repository is no longer maintained as we have transitioned to a different tool for keeping our documentation.
+> Please refer to the new documentation at [developers.piwik.pro](https://developers.piwik.pro).

 ## Choosing the right version

 When working on this repository, ensure that you start from the right version.
 There